 For the Bed and Bathroom

-Incredibly fluffy and super soft, Coyuchi’s cloud loom towels are guaranteed to add a bit of everyday luxury.
+IIncredibly fluffy and super soft, Coyuchi’s Temescal ribbed towels are guaranteed to add a bit of everyday luxury.
 A set of these plush towels made from long-staple GOTS-certified organic cotton would be the ultimate wedding or housewarming gift and they most definitely are going to be on my wedding registry.

 21. Ettitude Bamboo Lyocell Waffle Bathrobe — $80